mspraggs/mattspraggs.co.uk/content/rust-webassembly-sir-model.md

 [here](https://mspraggs.github.io/sir_model/index.html).

-The SIR model itself highlights the importance of social distancing: by cutting the rate at which the virus spreads through tue population we can not only lessen the peak number of infections but potentially limit the number of people infected by the virus overall.
+The SIR model itself highlights the importance of social distancing: by cutting the rate at which the virus spreads through the population we can not only lessen the peak number of infections but potentially limit the number of people infected by the virus overall.